AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 .card { border: 1px solid #e5e5e5; }

-Priority 19 — Replace the integration grid with two real examples.
+Priority 19, replace the integration grid with two real examples.
 A grid of 30 integration logos signals breadth nobody cares about.
-Two examples of how the product connects to two specific tools that the customer actually uses signal usefulness.
+Two examples of how the product connects to two specific tools the customer actually uses signal usefulness.

 Internal link.
-For a more focused conversion of a generator-built site, see De-AI your Lovable / v0 / Bolt site — the targeted playbook for stripping signatures from a generator output.
+For a focused conversion of a generator-built site, see de-AI your Lovable / v0 / Bolt site, the targeted playbook for stripping signatures from a generator output.
+To stop the slop entering at the prompt stage, start from the anti-slop prompt template.

 13. The Sailop angle